-Solution: Ensure all characters are valid in the configured encoding language.
-A regex search [^\x00-\x7F] can be used in a text editor to identify non-ASCII characters in a CSV file and remove or replace them.
+Solution: Ensure all characters are valid in the configured encoding language (most commonly UTF-8).
+A regex search [^\x00-\xFF] can be used in a text editor to identify non-UTF-8 characters in a CSV file and remove or replace them.

 The uploaded file has an unsupported MIME type.

 Cause: File is not in the expected format (CSV/PGP/TXT).